Deniedpluto/MTG-Battle-Logger/README.md

 5. Save and click Run App.

 # Note
-This app will not work if the first game for a deck is the last entry, a deck must have at least 2 games for the EloOptimized package to run.
+This app will not work if the first game for a deck is the last entry, a deck must have at least 2 games on different days for the EloOptimized package to run.